EricKightley/sparseklearn/README.rst

 Usage
 -----

-See :code:`examples/` for usage examples.
+See :code:`examples/` for notebooks of usage examples.
 You will need Jupyterlab:

 .. code-block:: bash